 The Cathedral was under constant threat during the German occupation in WWII.
 When it was rumored that the German soldiers might destroy the stained glass, much of it was removed for safekeeping and then reinstalled after the war.

-The bells of Notre Dame de Paris rang out to announce the liberation of Paris in 1944, much to the delight of the locals.
+As the local church of Parisians, the bells of Notre Dame cathedral rang out to announce the liberation of Paris in 1944, much to the delight of the locals.

 25. There is a forest attic is hidden beneath the roof.